degrace1/Autonomous-Line-Tracking-Car/README.md

 carStateEx.send(address,port)
 ```
 ### Reading:
 The decision algorithm will read parameters of carState to make a decision.
-The decision algorithm should call a function to poll the server for the most updated state of the a car by ID before starting the decision making process (if async in a thread but not if linear in a function).
+The decision algorithm should call a function to poll the server for the most updated state of a car by ID before starting the decision making process (if async in a thread but not if linear in a function).
 ```
 // loads temp with the state of CAR_ID from the server tempCarObj = CarState(0, 0, 0, 0, 0, 0, 0, 0)